Sarah-Dark/Sarah-Dark/README.md

 * 🌍  I'm based in United Kingdom
 * ✉️  You can contact me at [https://www.linkedin.com/in/sarah-dark-8a742b147/](mailto:https://www.linkedin.com/in/sarah-dark-8a742b147/)
 * 🧠  I'm learning SQL, Python, Tableau and Power BI
+* 👀 I’m interested in Data Analytics.
+* 📫 Reach me thorugh Linkedin: https://www.linkedin.com/in/sarah-dark-8a742b147/
+* 😄 Pronouns: She/Her
+* ⚡ Fun fact: I have a law Masters degree and I was living in China when Covid broke out.

 ### Skills